artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 Both of these tools provide a developer experience better than iOS native tooling.
 React's strict state management rules allow external tools to extend a React application easily, so the onus is not on the React team to make better tools.
 Other projects provide tools like:[debuggers][rn-debugger], [external state viewers][reactotron], [runtime code injection][hrm], [component storyboarding][storybook] all of which can be running simulatiously at runtime.

-A single press of save would take your changes, inject it into your current running application, keep you in the exact same place, depending on the type of change it could re-layout your views, and so you can stay in your editor and make your changes.
-From 25 seconds, to less than one.
+A single press of save would take your changes, inject it into your current running application, keep you in the exact same place, depending on the type of change it could re-layout your views, and so you can stay in your editor and make your changes. <em>From 25 seconds, to less than one<em/>.
+For a lot of my work, I can put my tests, debuggers and the application on another screen, and just move my head to watch changes propogate on save.

-So, you're thinking _"Yeah, but JavaScript..."_ - well, we use TypeScript and it fixes pretty much every issue with JavaScript.
-Mix that with the fact that it's no problem for us to write native code when we need to.
-The last project I did on our React Native codebase require copious JS <-> Swift communication.
-It feels like the best of both worlds.
-Elegant, fast to work with application code in JS, with native tooling when we think it will be best for the project.
+So, you're thinking _"Yeah, but JavaScript..."_ - well, we use [TypeScript][what_is_ts] and it fixes pretty much every issue with JavaScript.
+Add in with that it's no problem for us to write native code when we need to.
+The last project I did on our React Native codebase required JS <-> Swift communication.

+React Native feels like the best of both worlds: Elegant, fast to work with application code, which the whole dev team understands.
+Falling back to native tooling when we think it will be best for the project.

 > Reference from JS 2017: [TypeScript][typescript]